Northern Ireland (Temporary Provisions) Act 1972

 The political institutions that were put into abeyance by this Act were formally abolished the following year by the Northern Ireland Constitution Act 1973.

 Reaction

 Prominent Northern Ireland MP, William Craig described the enactment of the legislation as "Ulster's El Alamein".

+Subsequent developments

+The schedule to the act, except paragraphs 6(2) and 7, was repealed by section 1(1) of, and part XII of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.